 Dental implants, as a more permanent tooth replacement option, may not be right for everyone.
-Do you research and consult with your dentist to learn more about the benefits of dental implants.
-Our dentists will assess your smile, to determine if you are a good candidate for dental implants.
+Do your research and consult with your dentist to learn more about the reasons you may consider dental implants.
+Our dentists will assess your smile to determine if you are a good candidate for dental implants.

-Here are the traits Dr. Madison likes to see in dental implant patients:
+Here are the traits we like to see in dental implant patients:

 - Missing one or more teeth.
 A whole row of teeth can also be replaced.

 - Willingness and ability to follow instructions carefully before, during, and after your procedure.